Graphql vs rest

 - GraphQL playground explored how to use relay with code samples

-Rest API on the other hand head also exploded in standardization.
-The open API for instance is the most used project with restful API.
+REST APIs, on the other hand, have also exploded in standardization.
+The OpenAPI, for instance, is the most used project with RESTful APIs.
+Examples of REST APIs:

 Error handling